1260 (skateboarding)

 The 1260 is a skateboarding trick, performed on a mega ramp, in which the skateboarder makes three-and-half revolutions (1260 degrees of rotation) while airborne.
 It was first completed successfully on a mega ramp in August 2019 by American skateboarder Mitchie Brusco.

 This trick has not been performed on the classical vert ramp.
+It currently stands as the trick with the most rotations in skateboarding, as no skater has ever landed four rotations (1440).